 Lilla Farkas has been a member of the Budapest Bar Association since 1998.
 She has worked for domestic and international human rights NGOs on asylum, immigration, criminal justice and discrimination, being engaged in desegregation litigation between 2004 and 2014.
 She served as president of the Hungarian Equal Treatment Authority’s Advisory Board between 2005 and 2011.
 Once a senior country expert for the Fundamental Rights Agency, she is now senior legal policy analyst for the Migration Policy Group, serving as the race (Roma) ground coordinator of the European network of legal experts on gender equality and non-discrimination (since 2005).
 She holds an LLM from King’s College, London and a PhD in Law from the EUI.

-Jeffrey Miller recently completed a PhD in Law on disability rights discrimination in Europe under the supervision of Professor Claire Kilpatrick.
+Jeffrey Miller is an assistant professor at Gallaudet University in Washington, DC, where he teaches courses on disability rights law and business law.
+He completed a PhD in Law on disability rights discrimination in Europe under the supervision of Professor Claire Kilpatrick in 2020.
 Previously, he practiced law in the United States, where he mainly represented clients in cases involving the Americans with Disabilities Act and the Individuals with Disabilities Education Act.
 Jeff holds a J.D. from American University Washington College of Law and an M. Phil. in European Politics and Society from the University of Oxford.
 His recent publications include The European Disability Rights Revolution, (ELR, 2019) and Explaining Paradigm Shifts in Danish Anti-discrimination Law (MJECL, 2019).

 Virginia Passalacqua is a Postdoctoral Fellow at the University of Turin and at Collegio Carlo Alberto.
 She holds a PhD in law from the EUI, where she worked under the supervision of Professor Bruno de Witte on a dissertation on legal mobilization in support of migrants before the CJEU.
 More generally, she is interested in understanding how social processes shape the law and vice versa, with a particular focus on the role of civil society and minorities.
 Virginia received her LL.M. from the University of Bologna and from the EUI.
 She was a visiting PhD researcher at the London School of Economics (2016) and at the Oxford’s Refugee Studies Centre (2018).

-Raphaële Xenidis is a lecturer in EU law at the University of Edinburgh Law School and will be a Marie Curie Fellow at the University of Copenhagen Law School from September 2020 onwards, where she will conduct research on algorithmic profiling and discrimination law.
-Before joining Edinburgh Law School, Raphaële was a researcher in equality law at Utrecht University Law School, where she also worked for the European Network of legal experts in gender equality and non-discrimination law, which provides expert analysis on the implementation of EU gender equality law across member states to the European Commission.
-Raphaële is completing her Ph.D. in law at the European University Institute, focusing on the diffusion, mobilization and operationalization of the concept of intersectionality in the context of European equality law.
-Her broader research interests lie in anti-discrimination law, feminist and critical legal studies, legal mobilization/law and society and the intersection of equality law and new technologies/artificial intelligence.
+Raphaële Xenidis is a Marie Curie Fellow at iCourts, University of Copenhagen Law School, where she conducts research on algorithmic discrimination, and a lecturer in EU law at the University of Edinburgh, School of Law.
+Previously, Raphaële was a researcher in equality law at Utrecht University, where she also worked for the European Network of legal experts in gender equality and non-discrimination law.
+Raphaële has completed her Ph.D. in law at the European University Institute.
+Her thesis focused on the diffusion, mobilization and operationalization of the concept of intersectionality in the context of European equality law.
+Her broader research interests include anti-discrimination law, feminist and critical legal studies, legal mobilization/law and society and the intersection of equality law and new technologies/artificial intelligence.